 Note: An example of minimally pervious flow path would be roof runoff flowing across a lawn of less than 20 feet, to the driveway, to the street, and finally to the storm sewer.
-The department has a guidance document to aid in the application of this term at http://dnr.wi.gov/runoff/stormwater/muni.htm.
+The department has a guidance document to aid in the application of this term that is available from the department at (608) 267-7694.